Rome: Total War: Battles

 In addition to the turn-based campaign, Rome: Total War also features 3D, real-time battles.
 Battles can be played as a part of the larger campaign, as a custom battle against the AI, as a preset "historical battle" based on a real-life military engagement, or as a multiplayer battle against other players.
 As opposed to the campaign, which features an overhead map of the world, battles take place on individual battlefields.
 The terrain of the battlefield can play a key role in how the battle plays out.
 In most cases, the ultimate goal of the battle is to defeat the enemy forces by either killing or routing all of their troops; in a siege, the attacker can also achieve victory by capturing and holding the town center for a period of time.
 In battles, the player commands a variety of soldiers that are arranged into units.
 The game features a variety of units for battle, which may be broadly categorised into infantry, cavalry, archers, and siege weapons.
 Different units have different morale, hit points, and general combat skills.
 If a unit's morale drops too low, its soldiers try to flee the field.
-Units can create different formations that alter how they perform in combat; for example, many types of spearmen can form the phalanx formation, while many Roman soldiers can form the testudo.
+Units can create different formations that alter how they perform in combat; for example, many spearmen units can form the phalanx formation, while many Roman units can form the testudo.
 Both of these formations sacrifice mobility in favour of defensiveness.
 The player can also employ complex tactics to help them achieve victory; for example, soldiers can ambush enemies from a nearby forest or flank them to avoid a frontal engagement.